statelyai/xstate/docs/guides/installation.md

 # Installation

-You can install XState from NPM or Yarn, or you can embed the `<script>` directly from a CDN.

-:::tip Check out our new docs!
+:::warning These XState v4 docs are no longer maintained

+XState v5 is out now!
+[Read more about XState v5](https://stately.ai/blog/2023-12-01-xstate-v5)

 🆕 Find more about [installing XState](https://stately.ai/docs/installation) in our new docs.
 :::

+You can install XState from NPM or Yarn, or you can embed the `<script>` directly from a CDN.

 ## Package Manager